 The first known sighting of an Asian hornet (Vespa velutina) in Guernsey was in March 2017.
 Asian hornets have spread throughout Europe after arriving in Southern France in a consignment of pottery in 2004.

 Asian Hornet queens were found early in 2018 near the Longfrie and Capelles and three workers were found in Câtel close to the border with St Andrew.
-As well as the nests which were subsequently discovered in the Vale, St Peter’s and St Saviour, other nests have since been found near the PEH and in St Peter’s.
+As well as the nests which were subsequently discovered in the Vale, St Peter’s and St Saviour, other nests were found near the PEH and in St Peter’s.
 Nests have been found 15 metres up a tree, in a shed, in a hedgehog house and deep in brambles, so they seem to be very opportunistic in their choice of location for nest building.
-It is almost inevitable that there now will be other nests waiting to be found.
-It is important that these are dealt with by the authorities before juveinle queens leave the nest to over winter, ready for breeding next year.
+As 2019 progresses, there will be many new nests waiting to be found and these will need to be dealt with quickly by the authorities in order to minimise impact on our indigenous insect population.

 Honey bee colonies have been under very considerable pressure in recent times due to various pests and diseases and the last thing they now need is predation from the aggressive Asian Hornet.
 The Asian hornet is also an aggressive predator of many other types of insect, but on average over 30% of its diet is made up of honeybees.
 The Asian hornet is a major threat to our biodiversity, insect life and and bee-keeping activities; is is essential that that we do not lose any our essential crop pollinators.
 It is hoped that a new “radio tracking” system (jointly sponsored by the Channel Islands Co-Operative Society and the States of Guernsey) which is being tried, tagging trapped worker hornets, will prove to be a useful, additional tool for locating other nests.
 It is vital that everyone assists the local bee keeping community and volunteers, by keeping a careful watch for these unwanted, predatory immigrants, and their nests.
-The States of Guernsey asks everyone who thinks they have seen an Asian hornet or, found an Asian hornet nest, immediately to report it to Agriculture, Countryside and Land Management Services on 01481 234567 or to email@example.com .
+As soon as the weather starts to warm up the over-wintering queens will start to wake up and begin seeking out suitable locations for the establishment of new nests.
+As well as keeping an eye open for nests later in the year, it is also important that everyone should look for dormant queens in out-buildings and sheltered places places such as log piles before they fly off and breed.
+The States of Guernsey asks everyone who thinks they have seen an Asian hornet or, found an Asian hornet nest, immediately to report it to Agriculture, Countryside and Land Management Services on 01481 234567 or to firstname.lastname@example.org .

 ****** Please be careful NOT to mistake (or injure) the harmless, but very interesting Hornet Hoverfly with the Asain Hornet.****** See bottom of page for photo of Hoverfly Hornet Volucellazonaria.